 Cohort settings can also support confidence.
 If you are entering a new field or tackling a complex topic such as digital transformation or applied AI, it can help to learn alongside others facing similar questions.
 The group dynamic often turns uncertainty into progress.

 But cohort learning has limits.
 Fixed schedules can be difficult for global professionals, shift-based roles, or anyone with unpredictable workloads.
 Miss a live session or fall behind on a weekly deadline, and the pace of the group may start working against you.
-For some learners, the structure is energizing.
+For some learners, the structure is energising.
 For others, it becomes another source of pressure.

 The strongest decision usually comes from matching the format to the problem you are solving.